uvjar/EE4C16-self-driving-lab/README.md

 activate 4c16
 ```

-This will take a while, so in the meantime, go a play with the
+This will take a while, so in the meantime, let's play with the
 simulator (see step 4).

 If you want to install this on your machine, you will need